Risk Factors

 Nippon Chemi-Con positions risk management as the highest priority matter involving corporate leadership.
 Nippon Chemi-Con has established a Risk Management Committee in accordance with our Basic Policy for Risk Management.
 This committee is responsible for the centralized management of Group risks.
 We categorize existing and potential risks as strategic risks, financial risks, hazard risks, operational risks, and climate change related risks.
 Twice a year, these risks are evaluated by the Risk Management Committee, results of which are reported to the Executive Committee Meetings and the Board of Directors.

 Among identified and reported risks, the following are major risks with the potential to impact the financial position, operating results, and cash flow of consolidated companies.
-Furthermore, forward-looking statements are judgments made by the Nippon Chemi-Con Group at the end of fiscal year 2022 (March 31, 2023).
+Furthermore, forward-looking statements are judgments made by the Nippon Chemi-Con Group at the end of fiscal year 2024(March 31, 2025).

 1. Risks concerning economic conditions

 Nippon Chemi-Con Group's principle business is manufacturing and sales of capacitors and other electronic components.
 Our business has expanded globally, covering regions including Japan, Americas, Europe and Asia, and therefore, changes in the economic conditions of these regions and countries, where our products are sold, have the potential to impact the operating results and financial position of Nippon Chemi-Con Group.
+Regarding the impact of U.S. tariff policies, our approach is to mitigate potential effects as much as possible through measures such as partially reflecting tariff costs in product pricing, optimizing our global production, sales, and logistics systems in response to tariff regulations, and leveraging the strategic advantage of operating a manufacturing facility in the United States to implement targeted sales strategies.

 2. Risks concerning exchange rate fluctuations